-On May 15, 2014, the Federal Communications Commission proposed rules that would allow rampant discrimination online.
+On May 15, 2014, Federal Communications Commission Chairman Tom Wheeler proposed rules that would allow rampant discrimination online.

-Chairman Tom Wheeler’s plan would enable Internet service providers to charge extra fees to content companies like Google and Netflix for preferential treatment.
-Under these rules, telecom giants like AT&T, Comcast and Verizon would be able to create a two-tiered Internet, with fast lanes for those who can afford it and dirt roads for the rest of us.
+Wheeler’s plan would enable Internet service providers to charge extra fees to content companies like Google and Netflix for preferential treatment.
+Under these rules, telecom giants like AT&T, Comcast and Verizon would be able to create a two-tiered Internet, with fast lanes for the few who could afford the new tolls — and a slow dirt road for the rest of us.
 These companies would have the power to pick winners and losers online and discriminate against online content and applications.
 And no one would be able to do anything about it.

 What is Net Neutrality?

 Net Neutrality is the Internet’s guiding principle: It preserves our right to communicate freely online.
 This is the definition of an open Internet.